Articles in this section

 Dim workbook As IWorkbook = excelEngine.Excel.Workbooks.Create(1)

-'Access first worksheet from the workbook instance
+'Access the first worksheet from the workbook instance

 Dim worksheet As IWorksheet = workbook.Worksheets(0)